-This park covers a huge portion of the Osa Peninsula with a total territory of 424 square kilometers (164 miles), or 47,945 hectares (119,863 acres), a huge extension of protected land where several species of wild animals can be found.
-Among the most popular animals searched by visitors in this park are jaguars, ocelots, margays, jaguarundis, pumas, tapirs, ant-eaters, coatimundis, pacas, agoutis, scarlet macaws, howler monkeys, white faced capuchin monkeys, squirrel monkeys, spider monkeys, sloths and others.
-The park also has an incredible 375 species of birds, of which 24 of them are endemic; a total of 124 species of mammals; 61 species of fresh water fish; 71 species of reptiles, 46 species of amphibians and more than 8,000 species of insects.
-Due to this tremendous amount of species concentrated in a relatively small portion of rainforests, National Geographic gave the Corcovado National Park the title of being “the most biologically-intense place of Earth”.
+Among the most popular searched by visitors in this park are jaguars, ocelots, margays, jaguarundis, pumas, tapirs, ant-eaters, coatimundis, pacas, agoutis, scarlet macaws, howler monkeys, white-faced capuchin monkeys, squirrel monkeys, spider monkeys, sloths, and other animals.
+The park also has an incredible 375 species of birds, of which 24 of them are endemic, which make the place ideal for ; a total of 124 species of mammals; 61 species of freshwater fish; 71 species of reptiles, 46 species of amphibians and more than 8,000 species of insects.
+Due to this tremendous amount of species concentrated in a relatively small portion of rainforests, gave the Corcovado National Park the title of being “the most biologically intense place of Earth”.

 Tourism is starting to take off in the boundaries of this natural jewel, but the existing infrastructure makes a land trip to Corcovado National Park still to be a rough one, due to the long distance from the center of the country and the bad roads to get there.
-The main town close to Corcovado National Park is called “Bahia Drake” (Drake’s Bay), a place where there is a growing number of lodging options of all types, from hostels to 5 star eco-lodges; as well as restaurants, banks, a small airport and other facilities for the tourists.
+The main town close to Corcovado National Park is called “Bahia Drake” (Drake’s Bay), a place where there is a growing number of lodging options of all types, from hostels to 5-star eco-lodges; as well as restaurants giving a tasting of the delicious , banks, a small airport and other facilities for the travelers, being tourism projects to have more future visitors.
 The easiest way to get to Drake is by taking a local flight, yet it could be a little expensive, or to board a taxi-boat at the Port of Sierpe, which it would take about 2 hours until arriving there.